tarampampam/tarampampam/cv/content/experience/spectrumdata.md

 - Interviewed candidates and formed teams
 - Organized workflows, planned sprints and tasks using YouTrack
 - Managed a development team (6+ people), including conflict resolution within the team
-- Created an RnD team that was dedicated to solving unsolvable problems
+- Created an RnD team that was dedicated to solving the most challenging problems that required non-trivial solutions